Using maps in concurrent / parallel contexts

 Needs

 Rust's ownership semantics require us to add synchronization mechanism to our structure if we want to use it in concurrent contexts.
-Using primitives such as atomics and mutexes would be enough to get programs to compile, but it would yield an incorrect implementation with undefined behaviors.
+Using primitives such as atomics and mutexes would be enough to get programs to compile, but it would respectively yield an incorrect or impractical implementation:

-This is due to the complexity of operations defined on a map, often comprising multiple steps.
+The nature of meshing operations disqualify both mechanisms.
+They are complex, access many variables, and are often comprised of multiple steps.
 For example, the following operation is executed on all affected attributes of a sew:

 Software Transactional Memory